ezbz/gitlabber/README.rst

 Known Limitations
 -----------------
 * Cloning vs Pulling: when running Gitlabber consecutively with same parameters it will scan the local tree structure, if the project directory exists and is a valid git repository (has .git folder in it) gitlabber will perform a git pull in the directory, otherwise the project directory will be created and the gitlab project will be cloned into it.
-* Gitlabber doesn't maintain local state and will not rename local projects but rather clone them into new directories
+* Project Renaming: Gitlabber doesn't maintain local state and will not rename local projects but rather clone them into new directories
-* Gitlabber uses project / group paths on the server and not their names, Gitlab doesn't impose the same restriction on name duplication of groups / projects as filesystems do with folders.
+* Folder Naming Strategy: consecutively running gitlabber with different values for the `-n` parameter will produce undesirable results, keep the same value as previous runs or simply don't change it from the default (project name)